yogeshmpandey/yogeshmpandey.github.io/_posts/2015-11-28-A-Day-In-Delhi-Part-2.md

 **Lotus Temple**

 The design of lotus Temple is inspired by...
 Well, Lotus Flower.
-But What is more, intriguing than its spectacular Architecture is the faith associated with it.
+But what is more, intriguing than its spectacular Architecture is the faith associated with it.
 The Lotus Temple is a Bahá'í House of Worship.
 Bahá’í Faith, hold its foundation on the Oneness of God, the Oneness of Religions, and the Oneness of Mankind.
 In the Bahá’í philosophy humanity is understood to be in a process of collective evolution.
-Religion is thus seen as orderly, unified, and progressive from age to age.
+Religion is thus seen as orderly, unified, and progression from age to age.
 Bahá'í teachings state that God is too great for humans to fully comprehend.
 Hits straight in the Atheist/Agonist Mind.
 Right?